Daniel A. Reed (politician): Congressional career

 In 1918 Reed was elected to Congress as a Republican.
 He was reelected 20 times, and served from March 4, 1919 until his death.
 During his time in the U.S. House Reed was chairman of the Committee on Industrial Arts and Expositions (Sixty-eighth Congress); the Committee on Education (Sixty-ninth through Seventy-first Congresses); the Committee on Ways and Means (Eighty-third Congress); and the Joint Committee on Internal Revenue Taxation (Eighty-third Congress).

-Reed was a delegate to the Interparliamentary Union meeting in Rome, Italy in 1948.
+Reed was a delegate to the Interparliamentary Union meeting in Rome in 1948.
 He later served as a delegate at meetings in Sweden, Switzerland, and France.

 During his years in Congress, Reed was one of the most conservative members of the New York delegation, frequently scoring zeros from Americans for Democratic Action, and was one of the few isolationists remaining in the New York delegation after World War II.

 Reed was also one of the few Republicans to consistently oppose banning the poll tax through legislative means, although he did vote in favor of anti-lynching legislation and the Civil Rights Act of 1957.

-Death and burial
+Death and legacy

 Reed died from a major heart attack in Washington, D.C. on February 19, 1959.
 He was buried at Sheridan Cemetery in Sheridan, New York.

-Legacy

-The library at the State University of Fredonia was named for him.
+The library at the State University of New York at Fredonia was named for him.